gimmickyboot/claude-jamfconcepts-mcphub/README.md

 	`deactivate`

 10. create the tokens for Jamf Pro (Settings --> System --> API roles and clients), Jamf Protect (Settings --> API Clients) and Jamf Security Cloud (Integrations --> Risk API)
 You can use "api-role.json" with the Jamf Pro API to create a Jamf Pro role with the required roles.
-Use the gui to create the client and generate the credentials
+Use the gui to create the client and generate the credentials.
 Make sure you save the client ids and secrets for the next step.
 If you don't have/use Jamf Protect or Jamf Security Cloud, you can skip those

 11. create the Keychain entries for the 3 products.
 SKip any that you aren't using